 12. Chha-e Chhuti

-Chha-e Chhuti (2009) is an Indian Bengali Comedy drama film directed by Aniket Chattopadhyay.
+Chha-e Chhuti (2009) is an Indian Bengali Comedy-drama film directed by Aniket Chattopadhyay.
 A technician’s accidental death leads to a workers’ union’s strike for a week.
-Few television actors with their director go to a trip to an outcast sea side to spend the week.
+Few television actors with their director go on a trip to an outcast seaside to spend the week.
 One senior artist Benu suggests the place with accommodation.
-While the team is staying there one short tempered actor Kunal slaps the caretaker Parash and he dies.
-All become confuse for such mishap and try to hide everything but police suspect them all.
+While the team is staying there one short-tempered actor Kunal slaps the caretaker Parash and he dies.
+All become confused for such mishap and try to hide everything but police suspect them all.

 Khaad (The Abyss) is a 2014 Indian Bengali film directed by Kaushik Ganguly.
 It’s about a story of a group of people trying to make-out alive of a situation that tests their strength, patience and resilience.
 A simple story revolving around a team of travellers who are stranded in a deserted forest as their bus suddenly falls into the cliff (Khaad in Bengali) takes a surprising turn as the film progresses.
 The travellers who are strangers to each other initially turn out to be each others’ confidants, barring the physical and religious disparities between them.

 Cross Connection is a 2009 Indian Bengali film directed by Sudeshna Roy and Abhijit Guha.
 Cross connection deals with Imon’s three loves, Aakash’s three loves, Piya’s switches and Vicky’s intentions.
 This is a love story where egos clash to raise a laugh.
 The audience can even relate to the holiday sequence at the beaches of Mandarmani.
 We all look for the loopholes in our daily life to breathe a fresh air and the way ‘Cross Connection’s narrative introduces the sudden holiday trip, it’s quite relatable.